CumulusNetworks/docs/content/cumulus-linux-41/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-PIM.md

 {{%notice note%}}

-EVPN-PIM is supported on Broadcom Trident3 Trident 2+ switches.
+-EVPN-PIM is supported on Broadcom Trident3 and Trident 2+ switches, and Mellanox Spectrum and Spectrum-2 switches.
+-On Mellanox Spectrum and Spectrum-2 switches, layer 3 multicast over SVIs is not supported when EVPN-PIM is configured.
+If you have a VXLAN underlay multicast configuration, you must set the `ipmulticast.svi_l3mc_disable` option to TRUE in the `/etc/cumulus/switchd.conf` file.

 {{%/notice%}}